 If you want your company to connect with consumers, you need to increase your brand awareness.
-A brand guide helps keeps your business on strategy, remain consistent with customers and keeps them loyal to your product or service.
-But what is a brand guide is, and why is it crucial for the success of your business?
+A brand guide helps keep your business on strategy, remain consistent with customers and keeps them loyal to your product or service.
+But what a brand guide is, and why is it critical for the success of your business?

 A brand guide is a written manual that features branding guidelines for your company.
 It helps your staff—mainly your marketing and design team—understand your brand’s value and how to leverage it for optimal success.

 Companies that stick to a single set of brand guidelines are often more successful than companies that don’t.
 Your brand strategy is what drives your mission, so you need a manual that employees, designers, and marketers can use to stay consistent with the company’s mission and message.

 Your brand guide might be just a few pages long, or it could look like a short book.
 A detailed set of branding guidelines ensures your branding stays consistent and that you offer the same level of service at every point of interaction with your customers.

 So what goes into the making of a brand guide?